-The FTT proposal remains subject to negotiation between the participating Member States and is the subject of legal challenge.
-It may therefore be altered prior to any implementation, the timing of which remains unclear.
+However, the FTT proposal remains subject to negotiation between the participating Member States and the scope of any such tax is uncertain.
 Additional EU Member States may decide to participate.

 Prospective holders of Certificates are advised to seek their own professional advice in relation to the FTT.